wmingcr/LeetCode-Java/027 Remove Element/README.md

 Smart move.

-If an array is like [1,2,3,4,5], what I did already checked if left and right pointers are pointing to the same value; and there is no need to assign values.
+If an array is like [1,2,3,4,5], what I did already checked if left and right pointers are pointing to the same value; and there is no need to do assignment.

 However, if the array is [5,4,3,2,1], and target is 5.
 I might assign values for n-1 times.